Meanwhale/MeanscriptCLI/CLASS_MAKER.md

 p.set_corner_x_at(2, 789); // assign some member variable
 builder.generate();

-// now you can write the data to a file, or something
+// now you can write the data to a file, or something:
+// call builder.write(os), where 'os' inherts MSOutputStream

 // try reading data with an MSCode object